 Seth Tomko is a writer, college-level educator, and adventurer.

 On an unnamed island, things disappear.
-Most people eventually can’t recall the things—birds, ferries, roses, photographs—that disappear, and the Memory Police come around to remove or destroy all vestiges of whatever vanishes, and that way people can never be trouble by memories of it ever again.
-However, not everyone loses their memories, and they must hide or risk capture by the Memory Police.
-A young novelist, whose mother was taken years ago by the titular organization, believes the increasingly draconian measures to ensure these disappearances is wrong.
+Most people eventually can’t recall the things—birds, ferries, roses, photographs—that disappear, and the Memory Police come around to remove or destroy all vestiges of whatever vanishes, and that way people can never be troubled by memories of it ever again.
+However, not everyone loses their memories.
+Those who can remember must hide, or risk capture by the Memory Police.
+A young novelist, whose mother was taken years ago by the titular organization, believes the increasingly draconian measures to ensure these disappearances are wrong.
 After encountering a family on the run, she decides to help her friend and editor who confesses he has never forgotten anything that’s disappeared.
-With the help of an Old Man whose always been a friend of her family, she creates a saferoom to hide her friend, sheltering him and his memories from the Memory Police.
+With the help of an Old Man whose always been a friend of her family, she creates a safe room to hide her friend, sheltering him and his memories from the Memory Police.
 As the disappearance increase in frequency and the narrator loses more of herself, she struggles to keep her own spirit from crumbling in the face of eroding memories and a relentless, destructive bureaucracy.